daydreamer2023/Ring-Loss-Keras/README.md

 ## Getting Started
 Install Tensorflow and Keras.
-Download ringloss-keras.py to your working directory.
+Download ringloss-keras.py to your working directory and import everything.

 ## Usage
 Initialize a Ring Loss layer and call the layer with your input feature